 - If you are planning for a VBAC (vaginal birth after Cesarean), this class is for you!

 - Or, maybe you're looking for an opportunity for a fun pre-baby date with your partner?
-Plan for a yummy dinner together before or after class.
+Plan for a yummy dinner together after class.

 What is Included in Class?

 - Before class, you'll be expected to watch two important (but short!) films as pre-class homework and you'll receive details about those after you register for class (they will cost you about $5 each to stream online).

 - you'll practice doing 20+ positions and moves for labor and birth

 - we'll discuss optimal fetal positioning and how you can help your cervix and pelvis open for your baby's birth

 - partners will learn how to best support the birthing person while they're in labor so they can feel like they are active participants in the process